laramaktub/posenet-tf/README.md

     ├── test-requirements.txt  <- The requirements file for the test environment │
-    ├── setup.py               <- makes project pip installable (pip install -e .) so imgclas can be imported ├── speechclas    <- Source code for use in this project.
+    ├── setup.py               <- makes project pip installable (pip install -e .) so imgclas can be imported ├── posenetclas    <- Source code for use in this project.
     │   ├── __init__.py        <- Makes imgclas a Python module
     │   │
     │   ├── dataset            <- Scripts to download or generate data